 And the itch of a chigger bite is much worse than that of a mosquito bite.
 It lasts for a few weeks instead of a few days.

 Chiggers, at least in North America, are not known to carry any diseases, and the bites themselves do not produce any long-term complications.

-How to Prevent Chigger Bites?
+How to Prevent Chigger Bites…

 Before we go down the list of things you can do to prevent chigger bites, let me make sure you understand a couple of things:

-The first is that I personally did not try all of these suggestions bellow.
+The first is that I personally did not try all of these suggestions below.
 I collected them from country friends that have some experience with chiggers.

 The second thing you have to know is that not all the solutions you’ll find here are healthy for you.

 Maybe if you ever had to deal with a hundred chigger bites on your body at the same time, you’ll do it too.
-Mayeb not.
+Maybe not.
 It’s your decision to make.

 My goal is to simply give you all the options I know of, it’s your responsibility to make sure they are safe for your situation.